 Ineffective health maintenance incorporates components of related nursing diagnoses.
 Specific diagnoses such as impaired communication, confusion, grieving, hopelessness, spiritual distress, and many others can correlate to ineffective health maintenance.
 Regardless of the reason, it prevents the patient from identifying, managing, or seeking help to maintain their health.

-Ineffective health maintenance can be the result of a patient’s lack of ownership of their health or it can be out of their control, such as with cognitive impairment.
-A patient displaying poor health due to lifestyle choices or disinterest in making changes presents a different challenge than a patient who attempts to improve their health but lacks finances or family support.
-In many instances, the nurse can present information and resources, support and empower the patient in making a plan or setting goals, and continue to follow-up, but the patient must play an active role in maintaining or improving their health status.
+Ineffective health maintenance can be the result of a patient’s lack of engaging in self-care , or it can be out of their control, such as with cognitive impairment.
+A patient displaying poor health maintenance due to lifestyle choices or disinterest in making changes presents a different challenge than a patient who attempts to improve their health but lacks finances or family support.
+It is important that the nurse explores the root causes of ineffective health maintenance.
+In many instances, the nurse can present information and resources, support and empower the patient in making a plan or setting goals, and continue to follow-up.
+However, the patient must play an active role in maintaining or improving their health status.

 - Inability to make appropriate judgments